apollographql/apollo-server/docs/source/deployment/azure-functions.md

 All examples below was created using Linux environments, if you are working with Windows-based platforms some commands couldn’t work fine.

+Note that `apollo-server-azure-functions` does not provide a mechanism for adding arbitrary middleware to your web server (other that by manually wrapping the handler returned by `createHandler` in your own handler).

 ## Prerequisites

 The following must be done before following this guide: